Sannazak/DIT356-Distributed-Systems-Main/README.md

 6.1.
 The system shall have middleware based on the MQTT protocol.<br>
 6.2.
 Booking requests and responses shall be handled through MQTT.<br>
 6.3.
 Stopped components must unsubscribe from the MQTT broker.<br>
 6.4.
-The system shall guarantee a Qo2 level for 2 for all MQTT messages.<br>
+The system shall guarantee a QoS level 2 for all MQTT messages where possible.<br>

 ## Software Architecture Document (SAD)
 ### Component diagram